Mandamtum/Voice-Recognition-Division/Description(README).md

 # Errors -
 Errors are being resolved.
-One problem is it not executing without its design, which does not affect the program's usablility, but a current real issue is the repeating "Hi", which you may inform me on how to fix.
+One problem is it not executing without its design, which does not affect the program's usablility, but a current real issue is the repeating "Hi", which you may inform me on how to fix, if you may have experience with .